At Verdant we practice being environmentally aware, which means that with everything we do, we consider the impact it has on the environment.

 Sometimes the packaging our product comes in is not the best.
 So it gets stashed in the basement and re-used when something needs to be posted or couriered, or if its past it best, it goes in the recycling bin, or soft plastic recycling.
 Traditionally curtains and blinds are packaged in non-reusable plastic bags.
 However, we regularly re-use these and also use organic cotton curtains bags.

-go to site WORKSHOP Scrap fabric
+WORKSHOP Scrap fabric

 Draught Stops and Door Stops are made from scraps big enough to use, while anything smaller is used for fridge magnets and other small projects.
 All the natural fibres left over from stitching and cutting is sent to The Papermill in Whangarei to be shredded and used in recycled paper and cards!